Master Fen Enters the Room

 Chariya: (laughing) It would be the height of folly to claim enlightenment: God alone is great.

 Daiki: I used to believe that enlightenment was actually a "higher" state of consciousness.
-Now I'm more inclined to think of enlightenment as a sociological construct.
-If any group of followers idolizes any given person or object, that person or object may appear as "englightened" in their eyes.
-Enlightenment has little to do with "consciousness" and a lot to do with sociological positioning.
-Without a dias and devotees, is there actually any guru?
+Now I'm more inclined to think of it as a sociological construct.
+If any group of followers idolizes any given person, that person may appear as "englightened" in their eyes.
+Enlightenment is mostly a question of sociological positioning.

 An-Yi: Makes sense to me.
-Moreover, one person's master is another person's laughing stock.
-In order for some persons to seem "enlightened", perhaps others must be seen as ordinary, sinful, or ignorant.
+Moreover, one person's master seems like another person's laughing stock.
+In order for some persons to seem "enlightened," perhaps others must be seen as ordinary, sinful, or ignorant.
 Can any quality exist without its opposite?